fisheryv/lobe-chat/README.md

 #### `3` Function Calling Plugin System

-The plugin ecosystem of LobeChat is a significant extension of its core functionalities, greatly enhancing the practicality and flexibility of ChatGPT.
+The plugin ecosystem of PlanChat is a significant extension of its core functionalities, greatly enhancing the practicality and flexibility of ChatGPT.
 By leveraging plugins, ChatGPT can perform real-time information retrieval and processing, such as automatically fetching the latest news headlines to provide users with immediate and relevant information.
 Moreover, these plugins are not limited to news aggregation but can also extend to other practical functions, such as quick document retrieval,